SoftPerfect Network Scanner

 Output presentation

-You can change any column’s background colour and text colour for easy identification and highlight certain values:
+You can change the background colour and text colour of any column for easy identification and highlight certain values:

 Changing column view menu

-Right click a column’s header and choose Change Column View.
+Right click a column header and choose Change Column View.

 Changing column view window

 Then, set the background and text colour.
-The network scanner also supports regular expressions which you can use for data extraction and manipulation.
+The Network Sscanner also supports regular expressions which you can use for data extraction and manipulation.
 For example, the above regular expression extracts the first 3 characters of a string.

 Changed column view